MaterDev/JSReact_comic-panelist/README.md

 npm run server
 ```

 The app will open in your default browser at [http://localhost:3000](http://localhost:3000).
+The server runs on port 3001 with a 120-second timeout for script generation requests.

 ## Usage